- EOS aims to make enterprise-grade, decentralized applications scalable and highly efficient.

-- The EOS ICO ran for 350 days, and it makes it one of the longest-running ICO in the history of cryptocurrencies.
+- The EOS ICO ran for 350 days, making it one of the longest-running ICO’s in the history of cryptocurrencies.

 EOS, pronounced E-OS, has been making waves in the crypto world since its introduction.
 Below, we will explain the EOS blockchain and EOS token in the simplest way possible.

 What is EOS?
 A Quick Look

 EOS is known for its unique characteristics and is a next-gen blockchain ecosystem.
 EOS is built on the open-source MIT software license.
 The credit for building EOS goes to its developer community.
 They built it on the EOSIO protocol of Block.one.